 Is it below freezing?
 Yes.
 Is it snowing?
 Probably.
 Are all the men in your family bundled outside on the deck grilling steaks for Christmas Eve dinner, regardless of the weather?
 You betcha.

-For the Grilled Steak recipe, click here.
+For the Steak and Wild Mushrooms in Red Wine Sauce recipe, click here.

 A beautiful cut of beef doesn’t need much to make for an elegant meal.
 Just a few simple seasonings help this prime rib along.